 3. 1795 US Supreme Court in Penhallow v.
 Doane, 3 US 55 at page 94: “representatives shall be chosen to act on the part of the whole.
 But when they do so, they decide for the whole, and not for themselves only.”

-4. Less than one month after FDR confiscated our gold (lawful money) in 1933, the 73rd Congress published Senate Document 43, entitled Contracts Payable in Gold:
+4. One month after FDR confiscated our gold (lawful money) in 1933, the 73rd Congress published Senate Document 43, entitled Contracts Payable in Gold:

 The ultimate ownership of all property is in the State; individual so-called “ownership” is only by virtue of Government, i.e. law, amounting to mere user; and use must be in accordance with law, and subordinate to the necessities of the State.
 The fact that citizens, at a given time, may prefer specie to currency, or vice versa, can not prevent Congress from enacting those laws which it deems necessary to the maintenance of a proper monetary system.”